meenakshi-chiluveru/sessions_n/session-16.md

 This expanded explanation enriches the context of each type of expression, providing a clearer understanding of how they function and the conditions they evaluate.

+if there is failure in execution then we will stop the executing by exit